timursamanchi/helm-quote/README.md

 # Make sure the app (example: quote-app) is listed.

 kubectl get pod -n quote-app

+# or for services

+kubectl get svc -n quote-app

 ```

 You should see something like: